npm-packages-collection/safe-encrypted-storage/README.md

 ## Development

-To contribute to `safe-storage`, clone the repository and start adding new features or fixing issues.
+To contribute to `safe-encrypted-storage`, clone the repository and start adding new features or fixing issues.

 ### Scripts